drskaf/drskaf/README.md

 - 👋 Hi, I’m @drskaf
-- 👀 I’m interested in deep learning in medical imaging
+- 👀 I’m interested in deep learning and medical imaging
 - 🌱 I’m currently learning CNN
 - 💞️ I’m looking to collaborate on tbc
 - 📫 How to reach me via email on: ebraham.alskaf@kcl.ac.uk